bjoleary/dxr/README.md

 This package provides functions to support evaluations of diagnostic products using R.

+It’s under development and should not be used “in production.”
+Feedback is welcome.

 ## Installation

 You can install the development version of dxr from